 The differences between the north and south may be somewhat reflected in the country's urban-rural divide.
 Italians from cosmopolitan cities are acquainted with a fast pace of life suited to the industrious and technological environment.
 Meanwhile, rural areas tend to have an older age demographic and are generally less crowded.
 Mountainous and coastal areas are often considered touristic for their relaxed, characteristically Mediterranean approach.
 There may be light resentment between those from rural areas and those from cities; northerners sometimes feel they are economically supporting the south.
 However, in reality, the differences between the north and south of Italy are dissipating as socioeconomic circumstances improve across the country.
 Furthermore, rural life is on a general decline throughout Italy as there is a persistent trend of migration to cities for employment, particularly among youth.

 Italian culture places much importance on an individual’s reputation or honour.
 It is perceived to reflect their family and upbringing, and is essentially a way of opening up opportunities.
-In Italy, a person’s honour is defined by the impression they leave on others – their ‘la bella figura’ (which literally means ‘good image’).
-La bella figura describes the art of making a good impression.
+In Italy, a person’s honour is defined by the impression they leave on others – ‘fare la bella figura’ (which literally means ‘making a good image’).
+Fare la bella figura describes the art of making a good impression.
 It not only refers to a person’s physical appearance, but the aura they project in the way they hold themselves.
 It should be reflected in everything they do, from what they say to how they act.

 The cultural emphasis on making a good impression may be seen as superficial, but that’s not necessarily the case.
 For example, in the lower class, it often relates to maintaining one’s grace and dignity despite modest circumstances.
 Furthermore, considering a good reputation involves social approval, the ability to accommodate different points of view and appease people with diverse interests is thought to be one of the biggest virtues.
-Someone with la bella figura is thought to have confidence, style, an elegant demeanour and engaging social skills.
-In this way, la bella figura has almost become an expression of the Italian character.
+Someone who carries themselves with a good image (fa bella figura) is thought to have confidence, style, an elegant demeanour and engaging social skills.
+In this way, bella figura has almost become an expression of the Italian character.